ice7ero/1000x/README.md

 # UI Interface

 Contributing
-Thank you for your interest in contributing to the Uniswap interface! 🦄
+Thank you for your interest in contributing to the

 Development
 Before running anything, you'll need to install the dependencies: